batuhannoz/web-google-network-analyze/README.md

    jupyter notebook
    ```

-4. Open the `web-google-analyze.ipynb` notebook file in your browser.
+4. Open the `google_graph_analysis.ipynb` notebook file in your browser.

 ## Features